-What is the relationship between FinTP Project and Allevo?
+What is the relationship between FINkers United and Allevo?

-FinTP CE – rapid development of the latest technology
+FinTP community – rapid development of the latest technology

-FinTP EE – stable, supported open source platform
+FinTP guaranteed by Allevo – stable, supported open source application

-When you choose to run Allevo FinTP EE you get a robust and stable platform, ready for mission-critical operations, with as much as successfully 9-year of practice proven production, but you also get the benefits of a wide-ranging community of skills – spanning from deep technical expertise to financial business proficiency.
-FinTP EE comes with a comprehensive set of maintenance and support services.
+When running FinTP as guaranteed by Allevo, you get a robust and stable application, ready for mission-critical operations, with as much as successfully 15+ years of practice proven production, but you also get the benefits of a wide-ranging community of skills – spanning from deep technical expertise to financial business proficiency.
+The guaranteed version comes with a comprehensive set of maintenance and support services.

 Learn more about the history of both FinTP Project and Allevo

-There has been over a decade of financial transactions processing applications development at Allevo.
-All began in 2001 with qBC, a financial messages routing middleware connecting different applications.
+Allevo started developing a software for financial processing, integration, message transformation and routing in 2001.
+The first product was qBC, a financial message routing middleware connecting different applications.
 This was the precursor of qPayIntegrator, started in 2003 and implemented one year later in six major Romanian financial institutions – to connect them to the national electronic payment system (i.e. REGIS, SENT and SaFIR – corresponding to RTGS, ACH and GSRS).
 Since then, several functionalities were added on top of qPayIntegrator engine, providing support for the most used funds transfer instruments (payment orders, direct debit, debit instruments), including operational features for risk containment (AML filtering, duplicate detection, reconciliation), liquidity reporting, remittances end-to-end management and SEPA and TARGET2 compliance.

-Beginning with 2011, Allevo initiated the FinTP Project i.e. offering under GLP v3 license its redesigned qPayIntegrator application for financial transactions processing, a nine years practice proven, rich functionalities set, stable and global financial standards compliant solution.
+In 2011, Allevo initiated the FinTP Project i.e. offering under GLP v3 license its redesigned qPayIntegrator application for financial transactions processing, a practice proven, rich functionalities set, stable and global financial standards compliant solution.